wexi/amforth-shadow/doc/source/TG/FirstSteps.rst

 First Steps
 ===========

-The first steps require an ATmega microcontroller with an RS232 connection to an PC or a terminal like the
+The first steps require an ATmega micro controller with an RS232 connection to an PC or a terminal like the
 VT100
 or similar hardware.
 A customization may change these requirements.